There has never been a better time to work with Wildlife

 Consider the possibilities of working in a diverse and rapidly evolving profession that provides you with opportunities for intellectual challenge, travel and interesting co-workers, while allowing you to work outdoors amongst nature and an opportunity to implicate real positive changes for future life on our planet.

 Train for a Professional Career working with Wildlife.

 Take the next step beyond a certificate to a professional level course of training in wildlife management.

 This course would be close to two years of full time study at most colleges; however, under our system you may fast track it or take it slow.
 Some may complete it in one year, while others may take many years to finish the course.
 If you wish to achieve career success in this industry, a substantial course (around 1500 hrs or more) together with experience (initially most would gain experience as a volunteer), is what is needed to optimise your opportunities.

 This course is different to many others, because it goes well beyond just teaching you basic management skills.
-It is an "experiential based" learning program; designed to get you involved with a variety of health care professionals, while exploring the nature and scope of the health service industry.
+It is an "experiential based" learning program; designed to get you involved with a variety of professionals, while exploring the nature and scope of the wildlife management.

 This networking will provide the basis for ongoing success you need to become "connected" and remain "connected", so that you see and adapt to changes as your career moves forward.

 Note that each module in the Associate Diploma in Wildlife Management is a short course in its own right, and may be studied separately.